akarczmarz2000/UCFDMP/assets/README.md

     * Has a rating of there skills compared to each other
 3. Contact
 	* Has a form that they can submit without a name but requires text
+	* Has a link to an external forum designed in a simular theme

 ###Features Left to Implement

 1. A home page
     * Has different parts shortened down from other pages to give a small overview of the site
 2. Header and Footer
-    * Has quick links to areas on the page, only visible on navigation when on that page
+    * Complete
 3. About page
     * Has some family and personal history
     * Has a photo of the gamer